 One of the best ways to keep your Magento admin safe is to use 2-factor authentication (2FA), a method of confirming the identities of your admin users when they log in.
 This methodology goes above and beyond the use of a username and password.
 It’s a technology that’s now commonly used by consumers for logging in to a bank, e-mail, or social media account.

 The Magento team agrees that two-factor authentication is highly valuable.
 They’ve gone as far as including a two-factor authentication solution in Magento 2.3.
 You can learn more about the 2FA extension for Magento 2 directly from Magento’s devdocs and user guide.

 What if you’re not on Magento 2 yet?
-If you’re still on Magento 1, you can get a free and reliable Magento 1 2FA extension from the Magento Marketplace.
+If you’re still on Magento 1, you can get our free and reliable Magento 1 2FA extension from the Magento Marketplace or GitHub.
 We created this extension and made it publicly available for free, because we know how important it is to keep your ecommerce site safe and secure regardless of what version of Magento you’re on.

 Both 2FA solutions allow you to use a system like the Google Authenticator app to provide an additional dynamic login credential.
 You can learn more about the JetRails Magento 1 two-factor authentication extension on our website as well.

 Additionally, we recommend taking further steps to keep your Magento admin secure.
 These include: